Further to the two ways of populating a Simulation object with data:

 64

-Why?
-Because we are varying age and salary independently, and each axis results in multiplying by 4 our original population of 4, resulting in 4 times 4 times 4 individuals, which is indeed 64.
+are varying independently and each axis results in multiplying by 4 the original population of 4.
+This results in 4 times 4 times 4 individuals, equalling 64.

 >>> numpy.reshape(simulation.calculate('salary', '2018-11'),(16,4))